garrandall/popular-music-data/tracks/if-my-heart-could-speak-the-manhattans.md

 If my lonely heart could speak
 If my lonely heart could speak
-Ahhhh darling you'd, you'd be surprised
+Ah darling you'd, you'd be surprised
 At what it would say to you

 I've tried so hard to find the words